haroonawanofficial/NG-NetMap/readme.md

 - **Fragmented ICMP Scanning**: Sends fragmented ICMP packets to evade detection systems.
 - **Covert Channel Scanning**: Searches for covert communication channels within a network or public facing IP using built-in Windows, Linux packet sniffer libraries.

+# Updated nmap services probe file

+We ensured that the techniques correspond to the Nmap probe to correctly identify the service.
+Currently, it supports the top 20 from the Nmap probe, including TCP/IP stack identification for Linux and Windows.

 # Evasion Techniques Used

 During the scanning process, various evasion techniques were employed to avoid detection by IDS/IPS systems.
 Here is a detailed explanation of each technique: